 Now that you have a place to put your, relatively clean rainwater, it's important to take care of it and make sure that you have easy access when you need it.
 We have spent considerable time developing simple solutions for this aspect of rainwater harvesting.

 The first item is a Floating Intake Filter.
 We make and sell them in three different sizes depending on the size of your system needs.
 You can buy imported ones for several hundred dollars or one of ours that's made here in the USA and will do the same thing for way less.

 Knowing how much water is in your tank at a glance is pretty important.
 Our Water Tank Level Indicator is effective and about as simple as it gets.
-The bright orange float is always at the same level as the water in the tank.
+The brass float is always at the same level as the water in the tank.

 About Gravity.
 When first using a rain barrel or other simple tank system, the first thing a person who hasn't had experience with collecting rainwater will do is possibly try to attach some kind of sprinkler or sprayer to the end of their hose coming out of the bottom of the barrel thinking that they will get some kind of spray to water their plants.
 When this doesn't happen, and they only get a trickle of water when the hose is close to the ground, some will give up on the idea thinking that it isn't practical.
 In actuality, gravity systems are very practical.
 You just have to remember the rule of head pressure.
 Every 28 inches in water height in the container equals 1 PSI ( pound per square Inch) in water pressure.
 A rainbarrel is about 40" tall, so there's not going to be much pressure out the end of the hose.
 Irrigation has to be done with low laying hoses that feed at ground level or below.
 Entire gardens can be irrigated in this fashion and if you get a little creative you can get by quite nicely.